 |

 II,52.
-AMONG demons, one kind are called the knowers of intelligible [things] and the others have also received the knowledge of the intelligible. |
+AMONG demons, one kind are called the knowers of intelligible [things] while others have obtained [or stolen] knowledge of the intelligible. |

 2,52. Των δαιμονων ? οι μεν τα νοητα γνωστικα ελεγον οι δε την του γνωστου γνωσιν αφειλον αυτου. |